aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 	def lambda_handler(event: Dict, context: LambdaContext):
-		app.resolve(event, context)
+		return app.resolve(event, context)
 	```

 #### Route prefix

-As routes are now split in their own files, you can optionally instruct `Router` to inject a prefix for all routes during registration.

 In the previous example, `users.py` routes had a `/users` prefix.
-We could remove `/users` from all route definitions, and then set `include_router(users.router, prefix="/users")` in the `app.py`.
+This might grow over time and become repetitive.

+When necessary, you can set a prefix when including a router object.
+This means you could remove `/users` prefix in `users.py` altogether.

 === "app.py"